kirstenlynn-ops/Portfolio/Project 1: Predictive Engagement Modeling for Retail Banking/Final Results/README.md

+# Applied Data Science (DSC-450) | Project 01
-# 🏦BUSINESS PROPOSAL: PREDICTIVE ENGAGEMENT MODELING FOR RETAIL BANKING
+🏦PREDICTIVE ENGAGEMENT MODELING FOR RETAIL BANKING

 - Prepared for: Stakeholders of the Bank Marketing Campaign
 - Prepared by: Christian Shannon, Ashley Love, Mugtaba Awad, and Kirsten Livingston